holographxyz/holograph-cli/README.md

   --env=<option>             [default: testnet] Holograph environment to use
                              <options: mainnet|testnet|develop|experimental>
-  --healthCheck              Launch server on http://localhost:6000 to make sure command is still running --healthCheckPort=<value>  [default: 6000] This flag allows you to choose what port the health check sever is running
+  --healthCheck              Launch server on http://localhost:6000 to make sure command is still running --healthCheckPort=<value>  This flag allows you to choose what port the health check sever is running on.
-                             on.
   --networks=<option>...
 Space separated list of networks to use
                              <options: goerli|mumbai|fuji|rinkeby>
   --sync                     Start from last saved block position instead of latest block position